garrettsummerfi3ld/ftc_app/README.md

-# FTC App without Android Studio
+# FTC App
-  This fork of `ftc_app` aims to provide installation scripts for Linux more up-to-date dependencies for the Android app.
+  This fork of `ftc_app` aims to provide installation scripts for Linux and more up-to-date dependencies for the Android app.

 ## Supported Systems:
   - Fedora 29 (tested)